 Discover everything you ever wanted to know about the history of the Aztecs, Aztec Cities, People, Temples, Pyramids & Gods.
 Learn facts about the fascinating lives of the Aztec people and the Ancient city of Tenochtitlan.

 Just click on the Article images below or use the drop down menu for navigation.
 Very young children of primary school age may find our "Aztec For Kids" and "Aztec Facts" at the bottom of this page more suitable for their age group.

 The Aztecs were one of the most dominant ethnic groups in the American Continent before the arrival of the Europeans.
 They were concentrated in the region of central Mexico and spoke the Nahuatl language.
 The word "aztecah" in the same language means "people from Aztlan" which is a mythological place in the ancient Aztec culture.

 Aztec people were a multi-ethnic people dominated by the Mexica people.
 Aztec people built great civilizations in which all people were given an education in a well ordered society.
 Read more about the Aztec People >>

 The Aztec Calendar was a sophisticated system & was split into two parts.
-The 1st part of the Aztec Calendar was called tonalpohualli Read more about the Aztec Calendar >>
+The 1st part of the Aztec Calendar was called tonalpohualli and the 2nd Part Xiuhpohualli.
+Read more about the Aztec Calendar >>

 Aztec Games were popular in the Aztec Society.
 Physical outdoor games like the Aztec ball game Tlachtli were played on specifically designed courts that were shaped like a H. Read more about the Aztec Games >>